-We are asking parents for a voluntary contribution of £5 which is to cover the cost of having an expert come into school and bring along exciting artefacts.
-Payment can be made via the Gateway App.
-If insufficient funds are received this visit may need to be cancelled as the school budget cannot afford to subsidise trips or visits as it would impact on other areas within school.
+The cost of the visit will be £4.00.
+We are asking parents to pay the voluntary contribution via the Gateway App by Friday 16th June.
+If insufficient funds are received this visit would be cancelled.
+The school budget cannot afford to subsidise trips or visits as it would impact on other areas within school.